-Targeting Qualified Sales Leads with Cold Email
+Targeting the Right Leads for Cold Email

 An outbound channel like cold email gives you the ability to choose who you target, which can be a major advantage if you know how to identify qualified leads for your business.